 If you’ve only ever purchased packets of chili seasoning mix, you are in for a treat when you make your own.
 Without fillers and additives, you don’t need nearly as much and the flavor is much more vibrant.

 While chili packets contain about 5 tablespoons of mix, this often includes flours and other fillers.
-I find that 2-3 Tablespoons of this chili mix is the equivalent of a package of chili seasoning.
-In most recipes, I start with 1.5 to 2 Tablespoons per pound of meat or vegetables or other foods I’m using.
+I find that 2-3 tablespoons of this chili mix is the equivalent of a package of chili seasoning.
+In most recipes, I start with 1½ to 2 tablespoons per pound of meat or vegetables or other foods I’m using.

-- Mix all ingredients and store in a glass jar.
+- Combine all ingredients in a glass jar and shake to mix.

 How long does this keep?